 The End User License Agreement is perhaps the greatest invention of the legal system, apart that is from the patent.
 Users are supposed to agree to the terms presented, but most don't even read what they are agreeing to.

-Ok you may say, if they don't read it then they deserve all the bad things that happen.
-The problem is that the EULA is often a long document and rather than being presented up front before the potential user has investigated the application it is usually presented when they have just acquired the software.
+OK, you may say, if they don't read it then they deserve all the bad things that happen.
+The problem is that the EULA is often a long document and, rather than being displayed up front before the potential user has investigated the application, it is usually presented when they have just acquired the software.

 So the joke is that EULAs are usually something you agree to by basically buying the product.
 You don't get a real chance to read the terms and think about them and in most cases if you did you probably wouldn't go ahead with the deal.

 If you don't believe me check the EFFs page on terms you might not like.
 For example, many EULAs demand that you don't publicly criticize the product (i.e. don't benchmark it and publish the results), do not reverse engineer the product (for any reason), and so on.
 You can even find clauses that say that you agree to any clause that might be added at any time in the future - wow this is better than a software patent!

 So now consider xkcd's cartoon -

 So the whole Faust thing could have been avoided with just a small adjustment to the EULA for the room.

 Of course developers see the EULA as a means of protecting software and protecting developers from unreasonable users.
 For example, it is common to add a clause that says that the software isn't guaranteed to do anything much and if it doesn't work or if it breaks something else - well that's just software.